 1969: The NHL Board of Governors announces in New York that expansion franchises have been awarded to Buffalo and Vancouver.
 The new teams, the 13th and 14th members of the League, are to begin play in 1970-71.

 Video: Buffalo and Vancouver have a home in the NHL

-1995: The Detroit Red Wings match the most goals ever scored against the Canadiens when they won 11-1 at the Forum.
+1995: The Detroit Red Wings match the most goals ever scored against the Canadiens when they win 11-1 at the Forum.
 Vyacheslav Kozlov scores four goals, Sergei Fedorov has a goal and four assists, and Igor Larionov finishes with a goal and three assists in Detroit's most lopsided victory ever against Montreal.
-Canadiens goaltender Patrick Roy allows nine goals before being lifted midway through the second period.
+Canadiens goalie Patrick Roy allows nine goals before being lifted midway through the second period.
 Four days later, he's traded to the Colorado Avalanche.

 Exactly 22 years later, the Canadiens get some revenge by defeating the Red Wings 10-1 at Bell Centre, ending a five-game losing streak.